Crackzero/ObjectCatalog/README.md

 *Important:* All referenced sources of object attributes can be found in the Microsoft Excel table.
 - A frontfacing camera is mounted in a car and driving along a straight road.
 - While driving towards the object, a distance towards the object d = [-300 to 0] was assumed.
-- The camera to the right side of the Road = 1,75m
+- Distance of the camera to the right side of the road = 1.75 m
-- Germany has a street length in = 627000 km
+- Germany has a total street length in = 627000 km
 - Camera Z height (above the street) = 1.2 m
 - Area of Germany = 357386 km²